torgill43/QuotesApp-android/README.md

 # Overview
-Purpose: Learn basics of creating an android mobile app using Android Studios.
+Purpose: Learn basics of creating an android mobile app using Android Studio.

 Description: Simple app to display some of my favorite quotes that I've collected over time.